oksmith/chinese-grammar-helper/README.md

 ## Future improvements

+* Use an easier vector database.
+For example, QDrant.
 * Improve web scraping functionality when fetching data.
 More data sources to add to the vector store?
 * Extend the application so that when I type in a subtly incorrect sentence, the model is able to notice my mistake, correct it to something more natural, and link to the relevant grammar URL to help me improve
-* Package this up in a way that doesn't require a Python virtual environment etc.
+* Package it up and release it to the wild